simplifipay/android-sdks/README.md

  verification details.
 The SDKs implement encryption mechanisms and follow industry best practices to ensure the confidentiality and integrity of the data.
 However, it is essential to implement additional security measures in your application to protect user data and comply with relevant regulations.

 ## Release Notes and Versioning
+- SimpliFiCard SDK, version 4.0.4
+  - Minimum Android SDK version is set to 21.

 - SimpliFiCard SDK, version 4.0.1
   - Minor fixes.